Evolving Permit Limits for Wastewater Lagoons Protect the Environment

 Lagoon Systems Struggle to Meet New Ammonia Limits

 The goal of new NPDES permit limits for pH is to ensure discharged water has a similar pH to the receiving stream.
-PH is a vital factor as it keeps everything in balance, creating a healthy environment where aquatic life can flourish.
-If the pH becomes too acidic or basic, aquatic plants and organisms are negatively impacted.
+PH is vital as it keeps everything in balance, creating a healthy environment where aquatic life can flourish.
+Aquatic plants and organisms are negatively impacted if the pH becomes too acidic or basic.

 Evaluation of Technologies Used to Reduce Ammonia

-For small livable communities seeking alternative methods of ammonia reduction, the solution is either lagoon enhancement or replacement.
+The solution for small livable communities seeking alternative methods of ammonia reduction is either lagoon enhancement or replacement.
 Several mechanical plant options exist for lagoon replacement, while Lemna systems, NitrOx® Reactor systems, and Submerged Attached Growth Reactor (SAGR) systems are common ways to enhance an existing lagoon.

 Lagoon Replacement Options